pocoproject/poco/NetSSL_Win/doc/README.txt

 ----------------------------------

-The test suite and samples expect a certificate/private key file named any.pem, located in the current working directory.
+The test suite and samples expect a certificate/private key file named any.pfx, located in the current working directory.
 This can be changed by editing the testrunner.xml/TestSuite.xml configuration files.
 Alternatively, a certificate from the Windows certificate store can be used.
 A suitable self-signed certificate can be created using the Windows